MariJJhodl/RGB-Documentation/rgb-contract-implementation/schema/supported-schemas.md

 Additionally to the owned state representing the asset's allocation, an IFA asset can optionally define rights:
-- Inflation: represents the right to inflate the asset by a certain amount, using this right will reduce the remaining inflation amount
+- Inflation: represents the right to inflate the asset by a certain amount, using this right will reduce the remaining inflatable amount

 The following operations are supported for the asset:
 - Transfer: send some amount of assets to a number of destinations (optionally including